 The App Inventor site provides access to and tutorials for App Inventor, a visual programming language used to create Android apps.

 Originally created by Google, App Inventor makes it possible to program Android apps by moving objects around the screen.
 This approach is similar to block-based programming.

 MIT now hosts App Inventor online, making it available for free.
-Additionally, the tutorials have been refined for use by teachers and gathered into a Course-in-a-Box that includes video and text-based lessons.
+Additionally, the tutorials have been refined for teachers and gathered into a Course-in-a-Box that includes video and text-based lessons.
 The course begins with setting up App Inventor and moves through building progressively more complex Android apps.

-For ages 12+.
-A limited-time free trial or a monthly subscription is available.
+Pricing: A limited-time free trial or a monthly subscription is available.

 GameBlox is a block-based programming site for making computer games.